Carimus/node-disks/README.md

 **`Disk` class:** `MemoryDisk`

 An in-memory disk whose contents will be forgotten when the node process ends.

-**Warning:** Currently this driver uses a global in-memory disk.
-Multiple instances using this driver will share the same in-memory filesystem.
-This is on the roadmap to be fixed by allowing a `root` option to be specified just like with the local disk.
-Additionally there is the possibility to add a `MemoryVolumeDisk` that uses [`memfs`](https://github.com/streamich/memfs)'s `Volume` which gives each instance its own in memory filesystem isolated from all others.
+Each instance of the `MemoryDisk` has its own isolated filesystem.

-#### Optoins
+#### Options

 Takes no options.